Should your child apply Early Decision?

 Then in the late 1950's, a bunch of small New England colleges (Amherst, Bowdoin, Dartmouth, Wesleyan, and Williams) decided to band together under an overly-elite sounding name ("the Pentagonals") as the first five colleges in the country to offer this thing called "Early Decision."

-If you have an about-to-be high school senior, this really affects you.
+If you have a high school senior, this really affects you.
 Most ED due dates are either 11/1 or 11/15, which means it's right around the corner.
-If you have an about-to-be high school junior, this also really affects you.
+If you have a high school junior, this also really affects you.
 As you work through the complicated college admissions landscape (only made more complicated with a global pandemic), you should keep in mind that, these days, there are multiple admissions rounds.

 A rule to follow when deciding to ED or not to ED (assuming, for these purposes, financial aid is not a driving factor):

-If you have an about-to-be high school junior and haven't started the college search process, I recommend you start now.
+If you have a high school junior and haven't started the college search process, we recommend you start now.
 Particularly this year, starting the college search process in the fall of junior year is paramount to give proper time to explore schools, come up with an appropriately-balanced list, and eventually apply (perhaps one application in the ED pool).

 Previous